Joe Biden Says Donald Trump’s Administration Is Putting American National Security At Risk

 President-elect Joe Biden on Monday accused Donald Trump’s administration of obstructing the White House transition procedure and putting American national security at risk, Breitbart reported.

-“For some agencies, our teams received exemplary cooperation from the career staff in those agencies,” Biden said during a Wilmington, Delaware appearance.
+“For some agencies, our teams received exemplary cooperation from the career staff in those agencies,” Biden said during a Wilmington, Delaware, appearance.
 “From others, most notably the Department of Defense, we’ve encountered obstruction from the political leadership of that department.”

 Biden took particular aim at the DOD and the White House Office of Management and Budget (OMB) for allegedly refusing to give his team full access to the current budget planning.
 He claimed the purported obstinance of Trump’s administration could create a “window of confusion” that the United States’ adversaries could exploit to their advantage.